Vintage Wedgwood Benjamin Bunny/ Peter Rabbit:

 For more #SaferChoices for your family, click here.

-To make a contribution in support of my independent consumer goods testing and lead poisoning prevention advocacy work, click here.
+To make a contribution in support of my independent consumer goods testing and Lead poisoning prevention advocacy work, click here.
 Thank you!

-Thank you for reading and for sharing my posts!
+Thank you for reading and sharing Lead Safe Mama’s posts!

 Please let me know if you have any questions.